Why do SAT prep?

 If students can score at or above the average SAT scores for a particular college, they should submit those scores.
 With grade inflation, cheating, and AI for essay writing being big issues, good scores on standardized tests help admissions officers know a student has what it takes to be successful at their schools.
 In a test-optional school, if it comes down to two students who look the same on paper, and one submitted good test scores, they will choose the one who submitted.

 Even if a student doesn’t need the score for admissions, a good score can often result in increased merit money.
-An investment in test prep can result in increased merit money from schools or scholarship money from outside organizations.
+An investment in test prep can result in money from schools or scholarship money from outside organizations.

 I do test prep in all of the subjects: Reading/Writing and Math.

-When to do SAT prep
+When to do SAT Prep

 I highly recommend the student take the test at least 2 times.
 Studies show that students score higher on their second attempt.
 Many colleges also allow for Super Scoring.
 This means that the student can enter their highest reading/writing score from one test date and their highest math score from another test date, and the college will put those together into a Super Score that may be higher than the total score (out of 1600 points) that they ever earned on a single test date.
 You can Google “does ___ super score SAT” and insert the name of any college to find out if they allow super scoring.